isdaniel/MyBlog/source/_posts/pg-migrator-online-postgresql-migration.md

 A few things that bite people the first time:

 **Replication slots hold WAL**.
 If you start an online migration and abandon it, the slot will keep the source's WAL pinned indefinitely, eventually filling the source's disk.
-Always drop the slot when aborting (`pg_drop_replication_slot`).

-**Sequences aren't replicated by logical replication.** After cutover, advance sequences on the target so they don't collide with the source's last values:
+A clean Ctrl+C drops the slot for you, but if the process is killed or crashes, drop the slot manually (`pg_drop_replication_slot`).

+**Sequences are synced automatically at cutover**. pg_dbmigrator runs `setval()` on every sequence in the included schemas as part of cutover, so you don't need the old "advance every sequence by hand" ritual.
+Per-sequence failures (typically a missing privilege on the target role) are logged as warnings but won't abort cutover.
+If your target role can't `setval`, pass `--no-sequence-sync` and run the SQL yourself:

 ```sql
 SELECT setval('public.users_id_seq',
               (SELECT max(id) FROM public.users));
 ```

-Run this for every sequence — easy to script from `pg_class` where `relkind = 'S'`.

 **DDL during migration is not replicated.** If someone runs an `ALTER TABLE` on the source mid-stream, the target won't see it and apply will eventually fail when a row references the new column.
 Freeze schema changes for the duration of the migration.
 If a DDL change really must happen, you'll need to refresh the publication and restart the migration.

 **Restore errors on managed targets.** Azure reserves extension names; `pg_cron` is unavailable on most managed services; some superuser-only objects can't be restored by an unprivileged role. `--allow-restore-errors` lets the migration proceed, but inspect the warnings — anything important needs to be applied manually.

-**The streaming apply binds replicated values as text.** This is how the project chose to ship custom column transforms aren't part of the pipeline.
-If you need to transform data during migration (e.g., re-encrypt a column), do it before or after, not inline.
+**Custom column transforms aren't supported.** The streaming apply binds replicated values as text and casts them server-side.
+If you need to transform data during migration (e.g. re-encrypt a column), do it before or after, not inline.

 **Major-version differences.** If source is PG14 and target is PG16, run `pg_dump`/`pg_restore` from the **higher** version's binaries. pg_dbmigrator inherits whatever's on the `PATH`.